 - The Italian Trade Agency - ITA (Agenzia ICE), a governmental department part of the Italian Ministry of Economy and Finance (Ministero dello sviluppo economico).

 - Italian book publisher, Sellerio Editore.

 - UK-based DIFD Inclusive, part of the British government's Department for International Development (DFID).

 For a social bio, please visit the blog’s About page | For self-initiated illustration projects, please visit Yaansoon’s Illustrated Blog Series | For commissions and collaboration, check out the artist’s Contact page.

-Illustration Technique: Yaansoon usually works in pen and ink, producing linear drawings which she then digitises to complete her artwork with a Wacom tablet.
+Yaansoon usually works in pen and ink, producing linear drawings which she then digitises to complete her artwork with a Wacom Cintiq tablet.
 Now and again she’ll experiment with collage, introducing different royalty-free photos and textures into her illustrated compositions.
-She also likes to incorporate different analogue mediums into her digital artwork, including gouache and watercolour, which are also digitised to be incorporated into her final artwork.
-The artist works with Adobe Photoshop, Adobe Illustrator, and occasionally with Corel Painter Essentials 5.
+She also likes to incorporate different analogue mediums into her digital artwork, including gouache and watercolour, which are also scanned and digitised to fit into her final artwork.
+The artist works with Adobe Photoshop as her main go-to illustration software.
+Depending on the scale of the project, she occasionally produces artwork using Adobe Illustrator, as well as natural-media software, Corel Painter Essentials 5.